mderriey/mderriey.github.io/_posts/2020-08-08-a-look-at-the-aspnet-core-logging-provider-for-app-service.md

 Let's now add back our post-configuration action, and run the app again.
 Success 🎉!
 All the framework-level entries have disappeared, because they had a log level lower than Error.
-However, our custom log entries are still written to the file as expected.
+However, our custom log entries are still written to the file as expected:

 ```text
 2020-08-09 16:09:26.299 +10:00 [Information] AspNetCoreLoggingProviderForAppService.Web.Controllers.HomeController: Emitting log entry with level Information while executing view Index